the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+Fix - Make improvements to the canonical tags added to event views to improve compatibility with SEO plugins.
+[TEC-4693]

 = [6.0.10] TBD =

 * Fix - Prevent event save processing from being interrupted in cases of partial WPML activation where a language code is missing.
 [ECP-1442]